访问量:368744

 Transcriptomics and metabolomics/lipidomics profiling

-[1] Xin H, Huang R, Zhou M, et al. Daytime-restricted feeding enhances running endurance without prior exercise in mice.
-Nat Metab.
-2023;5:1236–1251.
-Available from: https://www.nature.com/articles/s42255-023-00826-7.
+[1] Xin H, Huang R, Zhou M, Chen J, Zhang J, Zhou T, et al. Daytime-restricted feeding enhances running endurance without prior exercise in mice.
+Nat Metab 2023;5:1236–51. https://doi.org/10.1038/s42255-023-00826-7.

-[4] Xin H, Deng F, Zhou M, et al. A multi-tissue multi-omics analysis reveals distinct kinetics in entrainment of diurnal transcriptomes by inverted feeding. iScience.
-2021;24:102335.
-Available from: https://doi.org/10.1016/j.isci.2021.102335.
+[2] Xin H, Deng F, Zhou M, Huang R, Ma X, Tian H, et al. A multi-tissue multi-omics analysis reveals distinct kinetics in entrainment of diurnal transcriptomes by inverted feeding.
+IScience 2021;24:102335. https://doi.org/10.1016/j.isci.2021.102335.

-Proteomics profiling:
+Proteomics and PTM-omics profiling:

 Resource: